Code0987/blog-md/posts/2020-05-11/index.md

 ---
 published: false
 title: Creating a GitHub Action for a Docker Image
-description: What are GitHub Actions anyway?
+description: What are GitHub Actions anyway
 tags:
   - docker
   - dockerfile